Tuesday, December 31, 2024

 Too bad it is clearly not going to be something I can buy (for myself) this Xmas.

 * One of the more annoying things that happened recently is our cable box gave out and had to be replaced.
 They didn't tell us that this meant everything that was stored in PVR would be wiped out.
-Now, I probably was not actually going to watch some of that, including Season 1 of The Handmaid's Tale (just too f**ing depressing these days) and this show about a Toronto library that wasn't as good as I hoped.
-But I really had planned on watching the final Venture Bros. season finale.
-It will probably be shown again on Comedy Central or Cartoon Network or somewhere, but it means I need to spend the extra effort to track it down, which I am loathe to do.
+Now, I probably was not actually going to watch some of that, including Season 1 of The Handmaid's Tale (just too f**ing depressing these days) and the show about a Toronto library that wasn't as good as I hoped (it was basically a poor imitation of Parks & Rec).
+But I really had planned on watching the extra-long Venture Bros. season finale.
+It will probably be shown again on Adult Swim or Comedy Central or Cartoon Network or somewhere, but it means I need to spend the extra effort to track it down, which I am loathe to do.
+I do know it's not on Disney+ or Netflix.
+It's supposed to be on Amazon Prime, which my wife may have access to.
+If all else fails, I can buy it through iTunes.

 Saturday, December 14, 2024